 Let’s check our AVD.
 Type:

 $ android list avd Available Android Virtual Devices: Name: Android_4.3 Path: C:\Users\TALIM\.android\avd\Android_4.3.avd Target: Android 4.3 (API level 18) ABI: x86 Skin: WVGA800 Sdcard: 1000M

 The emulator is a virtual mobile device that runs on your computer.
 The emulator lets you develop and test Android applications without using a physical device.

 This is only required if we are going to use the emulator and not develop using our actual device.
+Ruboto offers a command to help you create and run the emulator for a given version (api-level) of Android.
 In the open command window, type:

 The emulator boot hasn’t completed until you see the Android home screen with icons; this might take a couple of minutes.
 You should finally see something like this: